 - Pay for Performance.
-The key elements of direct executive compensation salary, cash incentives, and equity awards are designed to put a substantial portion of executive pay at risk to motivate and challenge our executives to achieve positive returns for our stockholders.
-In 2013, 85% of the direct compensation of our Named Executive Officers was at risk, in the form of annual incentive and long-term incentive compensation.
-Our earnings per share increased from \$7.47 in 2012 to \$7.73 for the fiscal year ending December 31, 2013, including \$0.99 per share of benefits expense for our closed block long-term care insurance policies reserve strengthening.
-In February 2013, the Company granted performance-based equity awards to our Named Executive Officers, with performance criteria for these awards based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital less weighted average cost of capital, further linking executive compensation to the Company's performance. - Internal and External Benchmarking.
-We benchmark our executive compensation both against other publicly traded companies that are comparable to us and within our company to ensure relativity of competitive pay between all executive officers. - Recoupment.
+The key elements of direct executive compensation salary, cash incentives, and equity awards are designed to put a substantial portion of executive pay at risk and dependent upon our financial and strategic performance, to motivate and challenge our executives to achieve positive returns for our stockholders.
+In 2014, approximately 80% of the direct compensation of our Named Executive Officers was at risk, in the form of annual incentive and long-term incentive compensation, including performance-based equity awards linked to three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital less weighted average cost of capital, further linking executive compensation to the Company's performance. - Internal and External Benchmarking.
+We benchmark our executive compensation both against other publicly traded companies that are comparable to us, which we refer to in this proxy statement as our peer group, and within our company to ensure relativity of competitive pay between executive officers. - Recoupment.
 Our "clawback" provision allows us to recoup cash-based incentives earned by an executive officer in the event of a material restatement of the Company's financials as a result of misconduct or fraud on the part of that executive officer. - Committee Independence.
 All members of the Committee are independent according to SEC and NYSE independence standards.
-Our independent compensation consultant, Towers Watson, is retained directly by and reports to the Committee. - Stock Ownership Guidelines.
+Our independent compensation consultant, Towers Watson, is retained directly by and reports to the Committee.

+- Stock Ownership Guidelines.
 Our stock ownership guidelines for executive officers links a significant amount of each executive's current and potential future net worth to the Company's success, as reflected in the stock price, to give the executive a stake similar to that of our stockholders.
-According to the guidelines, any shares owned by an executive officer (or shares received upon the exercise of options or vesting of restricted stock or restricted stock units, less an amount to cover current tax liabilities) must be held by the executive officer until the relevant ownership level is reached and thereafter maintained. - Hedging.
-The Company prohibits all associates, including executive officers, from: (1) engaging in short sales of Company securities; or (2) engaging in transactions in puts, calls or other derivative securities designed to hedge or offset any decrease in the market value of the Company's equity securities, on an exchange or in any other organized market.
+According to the guidelines, any shares owned by an executive officer (or shares received upon the exercise of options or vesting of restricted stock or restricted stock units, less an amount to cover current tax liabilities) must be held by the executive officer until the relevant ownership level is reached and thereafter maintained. - ★ Hedging.
+The Company prohibits all associates, including executive officers, from: (1) engaging in short sales of Company securities; or (2) engaging in transactions in puts, calls or other derivative securities designed to hedge or offset any decrease in the market value of the Company's equity securities, on an exchange or in any other organized market. - ➤ Double Trigger Change in Control Agreements.
+All of our Change in Control Agreements (which we refer to as CIC Agreements) provide for severance benefits payable only upon a "double trigger" (i.e., two events must occur before any severance payment is made: the executive officer must be terminated or constructively terminated as described in the CIC Agreement, and such termination must have occurred during a specified period after the Company entered into a definitive agreement, the consummation of which would result in a change in control, or the change in control has occurred).
+Our Committee has opted for a "double-trigger," rather than providing for payments solely on the basis of a change in control (or a "single trigger"), because we believe this to be more consistent with the purpose of encouraging the continued employment of our executive officers following a change in control.

-Investor Outreach and the 2013 Say-on-Pay Vote
+Investor Outreach and the Say-on-Pay Vote

-As required under the Dodd Frank Wall Street Reform and Consumer Protection Act of 2010, the Company conducts an annual advisory vote on executive compensation, commonly referred to as "Say On Pay."
+We conduct an annual advisory vote on executive compensation, commonly referred to as "Say On Pay."
 While the votes are not binding, the Committee believes that an annual "Say On Pay" advisory vote offers stockholders the opportunity to express their views regarding the Company's compensation program and the Committee's decisions on executive compensation.
-The Board and the Committee value the opinions of our stockholders and each year the Committee considers stockholders' concerns and evaluates whether any actions are necessary to address those concerns.